 What Should I Leave Behind?

-A good decodable reader follows a systematic progression.
+A good, high-quality decodable reader follows a systematic progression.
 It also has students practice the phonics skill they are working on and any previous ones.
+We know that it takes up to 6 weeks for a phonics skill to solidify so repeated practice is crucial.

 Another thing we want to leave behind is omitting phonics instruction during small groups or making it a short, quick item at the end.
 I know I was sometimes guilty of quickly doing a word work activity at the end so I could fit it in at the end of my reading small group lesson.